Falola-Uthman/Zerologon/README.md

 - Network Security: Enhanced knowledge of Active Directory, Netlogon Remote Protocol, and their security mechanisms.
 - Research and Documentation: Refined research skills by exploring various vulnerabilities and documenting findings comprehensively.
 - Penetration Testing: Enhanced my skills in identifying and exploiting vulnerabilities within network systems.
-- Incident Response: Improved ability to respond to and mitigate security incidents involving domain controllers.

 ## Tools Used
 - Python Scripts: Utilized for creating exploits and resetting AD passwords.